nanosapp/chart-docker-registry/README.md

 # Docker Registry Helm Chart

+Fork of [stable/docker-registry](https://github.com/helm/charts/tree/master/stable/docker-registry) that makes the deployment more secure.

 This directory contains a Kubernetes chart to deploy a private Docker Registry.

 ## Prerequisites Details